s4dhulabs/vimana-framework/README.md

 Vimana is a modular security framework designed to audit Python web applications using different and sometimes uncommon approaches.

 In the beginning, the main goal behind this Framework was to act as a web fuzzer to identify Python exceptions.
 That was the core idea.
-Later it became just another feature that can be invoked by other siddhis or directly via command line with ```vimana run --module <module_name> ```.
+Later it became just another feature that can be invoked by other siddhis or directly via command line with ```vimana run --plugin <plugin_name> ```.
 In the current releases, there are available module types like:

 * persistence
 * crawlers